rohankokkula/Don8_Food-Donation-App/README.md

                                      DON8 - An Android Application for Food Donation.

-In this project we are creating a mobile application called DON8 using Android Studio.
-The aim of this project is to help the needy ones, to reduce wastage of food, to donate clothes and to donate money to the flood relief organisations.
+The aim of this APP is to help the needy ones, to reduce wastage of food, to donate clothes and to donate money to the flood relief organisations.
 The android project consists of 3 sections, 1) Food Donation.
 2) Clothes Donation.
 3)Disaster Relief Funds.
 Main goal is to stop wastage of food, reuse clothes, donate funds to the people affected by natural calamities.

 1.1 Problem Statement